 Become a Guardian Advocate to brighten the life of a senior or an adult with a disability.
-Guardian Advocates make short, regular visits to a client to provide companionship and a higher quality of life by advocating for the person?s needs.
+Guardian Advocates make short, regular visits to a client to provide companionship and a higher quality of life by advocating for the person’s needs.
 Guardian Advocates help ensure that our clients enjoy the best quality of life.
-They report directly to an assigned Guardianship Program staff member to share their observations on clients? well-being.
+They report directly to an assigned Guardianship Program staff member to share their observations on the clients well-being.
 Volunteers are invaluable in their role in helping prevent neglect or abuse.

 Guardian Advocates are required to volunteer at least two (2) hours per month.
 Although no prior experience is necessary, volunteers need to meet the following requirements: complete a volunteer application, agree to a background check, provide references, and complete six (6) hours of training.

 Pro-Bono Attorneys are also needed to handle all required legal filings and court work on pro-bono basis, so that Family Eldercare may establish and maintain guardianships.